 What do I say?
 How do I sum myself up in a concise, interesting way so that you know the most about me after hearing the least?

 I go by Nina.
-I’m twenty-six years old.
+I’m thirty years old.
 I’m from Omaha, Nebraska and I lived in the same house for twenty-two years.
 I never thought I’d want to live anywhere else until I visited London.
 I now live in Saint Paul with the love of my life, Andrew.
 I have a BA in psychology and an MA in media psychology.
-My parents are recently divorced and I have a younger brother.
+My parents got divorced after almost 25 years of marriage; I have a younger brother.
 I’m a passionate consumer of television and film and all things British.

 This is where I get stuck.
 If I keep going, I’ll ramble on forever about, what I assume are, less important details.
 At least less important in the context of making you believe I’m right for your company and for the job.
 I’m struggling because I want to be self-deprecating, knowing full well that it won’t get me anywhere.